 One of the most popular things to do in Luang Prabang is to give morning alms (sai bat) to the local monks.
 Please be respectful of the culture and practice.
 This is not a tourist attraction, but a longstanding buddhist tradition.

-Utopia bar is the perfect place to meet people when travelling solo for the first time.
+Utopia bar is the perfect place to meet fellow backpackers.
 When it closes, share a tuk tuk with your new friends to the bowling alley on the outskirts of the city and keep the party going.